amethyst/amethyst/book/src/input/how_to_define_custom_control_bindings.md

 }
 ```

-And don't forget to add the `MovementSystem` to the game date.
+And don't forget to add the `MovementSystem` to the game data.

 ```rust,edition2019,no_run,noplaypen
   let game_data = GameDataBuilder::default()